Great sport demands great music

 “Hi Everybody, We are looking for a piece of music that is fresh, upbeat, a little bit Latin, and has good energy without being too busy.
 Must be over 1 minute long.
 Please send your ideas as soon as possible.
 We need them by noon tomorrow.
 Thanks……”

-Oh dear, it’s five to six, a b beautiful evening, and I was just off for a walk.
+Oh dear, it’s five to six, a beautiful evening, and I was just off for a walk.
 But I have a duty to my composers.
 I should pitch.
 But my hackles are rising!
 Why?

 Well, please allow me to unpick this.